sisrfeng/coc-wiki/Using-workspaceFolders.md

-Unlike VSCode，vim doesn't have workspace support.
-The solution is resolve workspace folder from opened files.
+Unlike VSCode vim doesn't have workspace support.
+The solution is resolve workspace folders from opened files.

 ## Resolve workspace folder